-The Public Works – Maintenance Division provides a wide variety of services to the residents and visitors of the City.
-The Division operates and maintains city-owned facilities, parks, roads, sidewalks and curb infrastructure and provide partial maintenance on sewers and storm drains.
+The Public Works – Maintenance Division provides a wide variety of services to the City’s residents and visitors.
+The Division operates and maintains city-owned facilities, parks, roads, sidewalks, and curb infrastructure and provides partial maintenance on sewers and storm drains.

-Graffiti or other vandalism is a public nuisance and the City of La Puente is dedicated in proactively seeking and removing unsightly and obnoxious graffiti in public areas.
-Working in conjunction with the Los Angeles County Sheriff’s Department, the Graffiti Abatement Unit of the Maintenance Division, proactively seeks and removes graffiti.
-Residents are encouraged to call the City’s Graffiti Hotline to report graffiti at (626) 855-1598.
+Graffiti or other vandalism is a public nuisance, and the City of La Puente is dedicated to proactively seeking and removing unsightly and obnoxious graffiti in public areas.
+Working in conjunction with the Los Angeles County Sheriff’s Department, the Graffiti Abatement Unit of the Maintenance Division proactively seeks and removes graffiti.
+Residents are encouraged to call the City’s Graffiti Hotline to report graffiti to (626) 855-1598.

 The City of La Puente is an “Urban Forest Tree City.”
 Trees have many benefits; they beautify our City, increase property value, lower air temperature, intercept particulate matter and absorb gasses through their leaves.
-The City’s Maintenance Division is responsible for all maintenance needs of our 4,986 parkway trees including trimming, planting and the treatment of pests and diseases.
+The City’s Maintenance Division is responsible for all maintenance needs of our 4,986 parkway trees, including trimming, planting, and treating pests and diseases.
 For tree trimming, planting, or removal requests, please call the Maintenance Division at (626) 855-1522.

 The Maintenance Division maintains all City public facilities including the La Puente Park and Puente Creek Nature Education Center Park using cost effective planning, designing, and construction practices.

-All single family homes in La Puente are provided with curbside pickup for trash, recyclables, and green waste.
-Each residence is provided with three carts: the brown/black cart is for trash; the blue cart is for recyclables and green cart is for green waste.
+All single-family homes in the City of La Puente are provided with curbside pickup for trash, recyclables, and green waste.
+Each residence is provided with three carts: the brown/black cart is for trash, the blue cart is for recyclables, and the green cart is for green waste.

 Residents are encouraged to recycle bulky items through charitable organizations and thrift stores.
-However, if unable to do so Valley Vista Services provides residents with a three times per year, four item per pick up, on-call bulky item collection service at no additional charge.
-You must call VVS in advance of your regularly scheduled collection day and schedule a special collection of large bulky items.
-Bulky items consist of those items too large to fit into the standard collection cart like refrigerators, couches, mattresses or items such as computer, keyboards, monitors or electronic devices banned from landfills.
-For additional information or to schedule pick up, please call VVS at 626-855-5500.
+However, if unable to do so, Valley Vista Services (V.V.S.) provides residents three times per year, four-item per pick up, on-call bulky item collection service at no additional charge.
+You must call V.V.S. in advance of your regularly scheduled collection day and schedule a special collection of large bulky items.
+Bulky items consist of those items too large to fit into the standard collection cart like refrigerators, couches, mattresses, or items such as computers, keyboards, monitors, or electronic devices banned from landfills.
+For additional information or to schedule pick up, please call V.V.S. at 626-855-5500.

 If your trash collection day falls on, or after a holiday listed below, your service will be delayed by one service day.
 For all other holidays, your trash collection will be on schedule.

-Chapter 4.12 of the La Puente Municpal Code requires that at least 65% of the material generated during a construction and demolition (C&D) project be diverted from landfill and recycling appropriately.
-To ensure compliance with this requirement, the City of La Puente is requiring submission of a C&D Waste Management Plan and payment of a diversion deposit.
+Chapter 4.12 of the La Puente Municipal Code requires that at least 65% of the material generated during a construction and demolition (C&D) project be diverted from landfills and recycling appropriately.
+To ensure compliance with this requirement, the City of La Puente requires submission of a C&D Waste Management Plan and payment of a diversion deposit.